Skip to main content

 • The Preventing Animal Cruelty and Torture (PACT) Act, formerly known as the Animal Crush Video Statute, 18 U.S.C. § 48

 Where appropriate, ENRD’s Environmental Crimes Section (ECS) works together with U.S. Attorneys’ Offices to bring criminal prosecutions under these laws against those involved in the illegal blood sports of dog and cock fighting, among others.
 In these cases, the Department works with investigatory agents from the Department of Agriculture’s Office of the Inspector General, the Federal Bureau of Investigation, and other law enforcement agencies.
-ENRD’s Wildlife and Marine Resources Section (WMRS) brings civil judicial enforcement actions that support administrative enforcement actions taken by the relevant federal agencies, including the Department of Agriculture’s Animal and Plant Health Inspection Service.
-WMRS also pursues civil remedies, such as civil forfeiture, in animal-fighting cases.
+ENRD’s Wildlife and Marine Resources Section (WMRS) pursues civil remedies, such as civil forfeiture, in dog fighting cases.
+WMRS also brings civil judicial enforcement actions seeking injunctive relief against animal breeders and exhibitors based on referrals from the relevant federal agencies, including the Department of Agriculture’s Animal and Plant Health Inspection Service.
 Additionally, both ECS and WMRS work with the U.S. Department of the Interior’s Fish and Wildlife Service in cases involving the welfare of captive animals protected under the Endangered Species Act.

 ENRD and U.S. Attorneys’ Offices collaborate in animal welfare cases by serving as co-counsel on complex litigations, as well as sharing guidance and best practices.
 Centralizing the animal welfare coordination within ENRD has enhanced the Department’s enforcement efforts, allowing for more cohesive coordination of federal litigation policies, enforcement policy, and training.